DaveEveritt/unix-for-life/readme.md

 The Unix philosophy (like successful folk traditions in other engineering disciplines) is bottom-up, not top-down.
 It is pragmatic and grounded in experience.
 It is not to be found in official methods and standards, but rather in the implicit half-reflexive knowledge, the expertise that the Unix culture transmits.
 It encourages a sense of proportion and skepticism — and shows both by having a sense of (often subversive) humor.

 > "Write programs that do one thing and do it well.
 Write programs to work together.
-Write programs to handle text streams, because that is a universal interface."
-> —Doug McIlroy, inventor of Unix pipes and one of the founders of the Unix tradition, in Peter H. Salus.
+Write programs to handle text streams, because that is a universal interface."  <small>Doug McIlroy, inventor of Unix pipes and one of the founders of the Unix tradition, in Peter H. Salus.
 A Quarter-Century of Unix.
 Addison-Wesley.
 1994.
-ISBN 0-201-54777-5.
+ISBN 0-201-54777-5.</small>

 ---